welchmatt/Neural-Network-Framework/README.md

  -----------
  ----------------------
 ```
-Then trains the model on a batch of 5 images over multiple epochs, and the loss successfully decreases over time.
+This model is then trained on a batch of 5 images over multiple epochs, and the loss successfully decreases over time.

 Compile and run with:
 ```